-In 1553, the Spanish scholar Michael Servetus came to Geneva and questioned the Trinity, a key doctrine of Christianity.
-To spread his teachings, Calvin established primary and secondary schools and the University of Geneva.
-The city also became a refuge for reformers fleeing persecution in their own countries.
+In 1553, the Spanish scholar Michael Servetus came to Geneva and questioned the Trinity, a fundamental doctrine of Christianity.
+Calvin established primary and secondary schools and the University of Geneva to spread his teachings.
+The city also became a refuge for reformers fleeing persecution in their countries.

-According to historians, Calvinists’ belief in predestination (salvation or damnation from the beginning of time) and man’s inability to change it were the most influential of all reform ideas.
+According to historians, Calvinists’ belief in predestination (salvation or damnation from the beginning of time) and man’s inability to change it was the most influential of all reform ideas.